 The British Pub is world renowned, and for good reason.
 In towns and villages across the country pubs have played a vital role since our earliest history.
 Pubs in Deal have played a fascinating variety of roles over the course of the town’s history.
-It’s a story that is well told in Andrew Sargent’s excellent book ‘Drinking in Deal’, which was the main source for this short article.
-Another fine book on the subject is The Old Pubs of Deal and Walmer by Steve Glover and Michael Rogers.
+It’s a story that is well told in Andrew Sargent’s excellent book ‘Drinking in Deal’.
+They book, together with the extremely informative The Old Pubs of Deal and Walmer by Steve Glover and Michael Rogers are the main sources for this article.

 Emergency Accommodation – for the Living and The Dead